obaker8/blog/_posts/2018-03-27-Dog-Park-Etiquette.md

 title: "Dog Park Etiquette "
 date: 2018-03-27
 ---
-<i>With the spring weather amongst us, dog park’s are becoming busier with eager pups ready to play.
+<i>With the spring weather amongst us, dog parks are becoming busier with eager pups ready to play.
 Dog parks are a great way for your dog to socialize and play but there are also some things to keep in mind while your there!
 We’ve created a list of tips and tricks to help you with your visit to the park!<i>

 ![_config.yml]({{ site.baseurl }}/images/parkblog1.jpg)
 **Clean up after your pet**